 I feel ________about___________.
 I appreciate ________ and need or request __________.

 Okay, now, let’s fill in the blanks.
-Say, for example, you have been feeling insecure because your spouse has been spending a great deal of time with his female co-worker, and you are starting to worry that he may have feelings for her.
-If you were to use criticism, you might say something like:
+Say, for example, you have been feeling insecure because your spouse has been spending a great deal of time with a co-worker, and you are starting to worry that they may have feelings for this person If you were to use criticism, you might say something like:

 “All you want to do is be with Kerry.
 You never come home on time anymore.
 You don’t even care how this makes me feel.
 You are so selfish.
-Why don’t you just go ahead and leave me for her, since you’re probably planning to anyway!”
+Why don’t you just go ahead and leave me, since you’re probably planning to anyway!”

 After a statement like that, a huge argument would probably begin.
 So, let’s try Gottman’s gentle startup method, and see how that would sound.